geogugal/quickmapr/README.md

 quickmapr
 =========

 There are many packages that already exist or are in active development that support the visualization of spatial data in R.  However, there seems to be a gap for those that need to quickly view, compare, and explore the results of a given spatial analysis.
-Rhe current thinking for `quickmapr` is to allow for quick visualization of `sp` and `raster` objects.
+The current thinking for `quickmapr` is to allow for quick visualization of `sp` and `raster` objects.

 Planned functionality for the first release is for easy mapping of multiple layers, simple zooming, panning, and labelling.
 These tools are intended for use within an active spatial analysis workflow and not for production quality maps.